w3c/vc-data-model-2.0-test-suite/README.md

 To add your implementation to this test suite You will need to add 3 endpoints to your implementation manifest.
 - A credentials issuer endpoint (/credentials/issue) in the `issuers` property.
 - A credentials verifier endpoint (/credentials/verify) in the `verifiers` property.
-- A presentations verifier (presentations/verify) in a new property `vpVerifiers`.
+- A presentations verifier (presentations/verify) in the `vpVerifiers` property.

 All endpoints will need the tag `vc.2.0`.
 A simplified manifest would look like this: